Winston Pinder

-Winston Pinder is a black civil rights activist, communist, and youth worker, most notable for his work alongside Billy Strachan, Claudia Jones, and his campaigns against racism in Britain.
+Winston Pinder was a black civil rights activist, communist, and youth worker, most notable for his work alongside Billy Strachan, Claudia Jones, and his campaigns against racism in Britain.
 Originally from Barbados, Pinder has spent most of his life has been spent in the United Kingdom, involved in various political campaigns, trade union activities, and left-wing activism.

 His most notable campaigns involved the creation of Paul Robeson House in London, Kentish Town Youth Club, and raising money for the creation of Claudia Jones's grave, which is situated next to that of Karl Marx in Highgate Cemetery.

+Winston Pinder died on 15 May 2026.

 Early life

 Born in Barbados, Winston Pinder left school to work for a telephone company after receiving the Charles Howard bursary to fund his work training.
 He was then sent to British Guiana, where he worked on the building of the Demerara telephone exchange, financed by the Bookers company.
 During his time in British Guiana, Pinder became interested in anti-colonial and trade union movements active throughout the Caribbean.

 In 1954, he spent several months in Barbados, before travelling to the United Kingdom that same year as a part of the Windrush generation.